Reconnect Performance BLOG

 The key is coming out of an internally rotated position.
 By doing this, we decompress the front of the shoulder and activate our rotator cuff stabilizers.
 This may mean that your pecs are not able to do quite as much work so push-ups may be a bit more muscularly challenging, but this position is much more friendly to the joint.

-Check out this YouTube tutorial for a demonstration on how I coach this.
+Check out this video for a demonstration on how I coach this.

 Yours in health,